 Institutional Review Board Process

 Every doctoral candidate must obtain approval to do research from UTC’s Institutional Review Board (IRB), without exception (link: Institutional Review Board).
 Candidates engaged in any research, regardless of venue or academic requirement, must ensure that they comply with the policies and procedures established by the review boards.
-Once the researcher’s Dissertation Proposal has been approved, the candidate should submit the IRB Form (link: IRB Forms) to the Chair of the committee, copying the Learning and Leadership Program Office (email@example.com).
+Once the researcher’s Dissertation Proposal has been approved, the candidate should submit the IRB Form (link: IRB Forms) to the Dissertation course space.
 The application form should include the candidate’s name and UTC email address (Principal Investigator), the Chair’s name and UTC email address (Faculty Advisor), and the Learning and Leadership Program Office (Other Investigator) and email address (firstname.lastname@example.org).
 Upon review and approval, the Chair will submit the IRB application electronically to the IRB office, copying the Program Office (email@example.com).

 Doctoral candidates are not permitted to collect research data until the Proposal has been approved and the IRB office has issued an IRB approval number.
 Disregard of board policies and procedures may result in forfeiture of any data collected and disciplinary action.

 Historically, the purpose of the Dissertation has been to allow the candidate to demonstrate that s/he has acquired a sufficient knowledge base in his/her academic field and that s/he has attained the research skills prerequisite to the status of academic scholar.
 Therefore, it is incumbent upon all doctoral candidates to conduct Dissertation research in a way that maintains the academic integrity of the endeavor.
 Any actions or omissions on the part of the candidate that might jeopardize that integrity will be monitored by the Dissertation Chair, committee members, and university administration.
 The following issues should be considered carefully: